project-sunbird/project-sunbird.github.io/pages/features-documentation/workspace.md

  ### Up For Review feature

  ```
- Note: Up For Review, feature is only available for the users with Reviewer's Rights
+ Note: Up For Review, feature is only available for the users with Reviewer Rights
  ```
  <table>
   <tr>